Bhargav-Kulkarni84/Bhargav-Kulkarni84/README.md

 ### Connect with Me
 - 📫 How to reach me: [Email](bhargav.vitc@gmail.com) | [LinkedIn](https://in.linkedin.com/in/bhargav-kulkarni1)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love playing chess, reading books, and exploring theoretical physics in my free time!
+- ⚡ About me: I love playing chess and cricket, reading books, and learning physics and math in my free time!

 ---